Quantum-enhanced absorption spectroscopy with bright squeezed frequency combs

 The spectral density of the transmitted signal is measured using a homodyne detector and an optical spectrum analyzer.
 The transmission of the gas at each frequency sampled by a given comb tooth can be independently determined by simply tuning the local oscillator phase.
 We thus avoid the need for multiple sequential measurements as in cavity ring-down spectroscopy~\cite{Berden2000Oct,Thorpe2006Mar} or the long acquisition times present in conventional Fourier-transform infrared spectrometers~\cite{Griffiths2007Apr}.
-We also do not require high-resolution dispersive spectrometers~\cite{Diddams2007Feb,Gohle2007Dec,Karim2020Aug} or Fourier transform spectrometer techniques with large delay lengths~\cite{Maslowski2016Feb} commonly utilized in direct frequency comb spectroscopy~\cite{Stowe2008Jan}.
+We also do not require high-resolution dispersive spectrometers~\cite{Diddams2007Feb,Gohle2007Dec,Karim2020Aug} or Fourier transform spectrometer techniques with long delay lengths~\cite{Maslowski2016Feb} commonly used in direct frequency comb spectroscopy~\cite{Stowe2008Jan}.
 Moreover, in our method, the offset of the carrier frequency from absorption line center can also be readily estimated from the asymmetry in the measured absorption at the different comb teeth pairs.

 Another key advantage of our scheme is the inherent mutual coherence between the frequency comb teeth and the local oscillator.
-This in contrast to dual-comb spectroscopy methods where it is non-trivial to ensure mutual coherence between the two combs~\cite{Coddington2016Apr, Picque2019Mar}.
+This is in contrast to dual-comb spectroscopy methods, where it is nontrivial to ensure mutual coherence between the two combs~\cite{Coddington2016Apr, Picque2019Mar}.
 Furthermore, the ability to vary the modulation depth allows sampling of both the wings and the central portion of the absorption spectrum with roughly the same, large signal-to-noise ratio.
-Practically, this enables one to accurately determine the line shape and strength of an isolated transition and infer properties such as the concentration, temperature or pressure of a given gas species.
+Practically, this enables one to accurately determine the line shape and strength of an isolated transition and to infer properties such as the concentration, temperature, or pressure of a given gas species.